Automattic/jetpack/docs/development-environment.md

 ## Building Jetpack

-To work on Jetpack you need to build the JavaScript and CSS components of the plugin's admin interface.
-This will generate the run time bundle (`_inc/build/admin.js`)
+To work on Jetpack you need to build PHP, JavaScript, and CSS components of the packages and the plugins' interfaces.

+[The Jetpack CLI tool](https://github.com/Automattic/jetpack/tree/master/tools/cli/README.md) will help you with all building steps.

 There are three types of builds: